In this guide

 Once your first AI workflow is running and you have 60-90 days of data, use those results to prioritize the next workflow.
 If AI scheduling reduced no-shows by 22%, your board will greenlight AI documentation tools.
 Success breeds success.
 The clinics that scale AI fastest are the ones that measure rigorously and share results with their entire team.

 Build a simple dashboard tracking your key metrics before and after AI implementation.
 Nothing fancy - a shared spreadsheet works.
 The point is visibility.
-When the front desk sees their call volume drop 55%, they become champions for expanding AI to other workflows.
+When the front desk sees their call volume cut in half, they become champions for expanding AI to other workflows.

 AI without clinical oversight doesn't work

 AI assists clinicians.
 It doesn't replace them.
-The successful approach is clinicians at the helm, AI handling the routine work.
-Any vendor that pitches "fully autonomous clinical AI" is selling something that regulators won't accept and patients won't trust.
+What works is clinicians making the decisions while AI handles the routine work around those decisions.
+Any vendor pitching "fully autonomous clinical AI" is selling something regulators won't accept and patients won't trust.

 EHR integration is harder than vendors admit

 Every AI vendor says they "integrate with all major EHRs."
 Press them on specifics.
 What data can the AI read?
 What can it write?
 Is it real-time or batch sync?
-We've seen clinics sign contracts only to discover the "integration" is a CSV export once a day.
+Plenty of clinics have signed contracts only to discover the "integration" is a CSV export once a day.
 Get a demo with your actual EHR before committing.

 Staff resistance

 Your front desk staff might worry AI is replacing them.
 Address this directly.
-Show them how AI handles the repetitive work so they can focus on the parts of their job that require judgment and empathy - helping confused patients, handling complex scheduling conflicts, managing upset callers.
+Show them how AI takes over the repetitive work so they can spend their time on the parts of the job that need a human: the confused patient, the messy scheduling conflict, the caller who's upset.
 The best implementations redefine roles rather than eliminating them.

 Start with scheduling or front desk AI.
-For healthcare clinics, it's the highest ROI, lowest clinical risk, and fastest to implement.
-Prove the value with one healthcare automation workflow, then expand.
+It's the cheapest to prove out, carries the least clinical risk, and goes live fastest.
+Get one healthcare automation workflow running, show the numbers, then expand.

 Small and medium healthcare clinics have the fastest path to ROI because their processes are simpler than hospital systems.
-You don't need a $5M budget.
-You need the right starting point and a team that understands healthcare workflows and compliance.
+You don't need a $5M budget - a sensible starting point and a team that understands healthcare workflows and compliance will get you there.

-The first step is small: track one week of staff time, pick the biggest time sink, and talk to someone who's done this before.
-That 150-call-a-day front desk from the top of this article?
-It didn't change overnight.
-It changed because someone decided to measure the problem and fix it.
-AI for healthcare clinics starts with that decision.
+The first step is small.
+Track one week of staff time, pick the biggest time sink, and talk to someone who's done this before.
+That 150-call-a-day front desk from the top of this article doesn't change overnight.
+Someone has to measure the problem and decide to fix it.
+That's how AI for healthcare clinics starts.